-After figuring out a basic travel itinerary, it was time to start looking at accommodations.
-While traveling in Italy and Switzerland, we knew that we wanted to spend 4 nights in Rome, 3 nights in Florence, 2 nights in Venice, 7 nights in Wengen, 1 night in Bern, and with a 12 hour overnight layover – our last night in Dublin.
+After figuring out a basic travel itinerary for our multi-generational trip to Italy and Switzerland, it was time to start looking at accommodations.
+We knew that we wanted to spend 4 nights in Rome, 3 nights in Florence, 2 nights in Venice, 7 nights in Wengen, 1 night in Bern, and with a 12 hour overnight layover – our last night in Dublin.

 Since we would be traveling with my parents, we needed accommodations that would fit 6 people.
 For this many people, apartments usually work better than hotels.
 Even if you are only traveling with 4 people, often times, they are significantly less expensive than hotels and have more space.
 Plus, you can cook some meals, and there is usually a door between you, your kids, and your parents.
 We tend to only look at hotels if we can’t meet the minimum number of days, if the cleaning fee is prohibitive to a short stay, if the checkin hours are odd, or if we can’t find anything suitable.